 Temporary workers may be hired in an informal way, without contracts or paid through an intermediary.
 This leaves them more exposed to exploitation than directly employed and permanent workers.
 Using recruitment agencies or other intermediaries may leave workers vulnerable to unethical recruitment practices.
-Within our supply chain, China, India and Italy have been identified as high risk.
+All tiers and countries represent a risk, including the use of some service providers and contractors in our own operations.

-We provide training to our Product Suppliers on the risks linked to using temporary labour, relying on recruitment agencies and undertake off-site audits.
+We provide training to our Product Suppliers, key service providers and license partners on the risks linked to using temporary labour, relying on recruitment agencies and undertake off-site audits.

 All key Tier 1 Product suppliers in China and India received bespoke training on ethical hiring and recruitment practices, with specific focus on hiring temporary and agency labour and subcontractor management.
 In addition, we are working with our suppliers in Italy to ensure migrant workers understand their rights and are not treated differently to local workers.
-In 2019, we assessed all our cleaning and security companies in the UK, due to the industry's typical reliance on temporary workers and recruitment agents, on their labour practices and continue to work with them to ensure they fully meet our standards.
+In 2019, we assessed all our cleaning and security companies in the UK, due to the industry's typical reliance on temporary workers and recruitment agents on their labour practices and continue to work with them to ensure they fully meet our standards.
+The remediation carried out with a shared supplier in Thailand in 2020 (referred to on page 11 above) included a repayment of recruitment fees to migrant workers.